OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 The Office 365 admin center currently supports the following scenarios:

 - Centralized Deployment of new and updated add-ins to individuals, groups, or an organization.
-- Deployment to multiple platforms, including Windows, Mac, iOS, Android, and on the web.
+- Deployment to multiple platforms, including Windows, Mac and on the web.
+For Outlook, Deployment to iOS and Android is also supported
 - Deployment to English language and worldwide tenants.
 - Deployment of cloud-hosted add-ins.
 - Deployment of add-ins that are hosted within a firewall.